JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 $a = foo();
 ```

-Here, since the `foo()` function call and its definition are in the same file, PhpStorm can infer the Complete type `string`.
+Here, since the `foo()` call and its definition are in the same file, PhpStorm can infer the Complete type `string`.

 ### Incomplete types